danbev/learning-rust/README.md

 with the calling value outside of a function call for example.
 This is called borrowing.
 When doing this we can't modify the value as we don't own it.
 But we can specify that it should be a mutable reference and then we can change it.

+By default we can think of all pointers as const pointers to const data in Rust so we can't reassign the pointer itself nor modify what the pointer points to.
+And another difference in Rust is that passing a value copies the value on the stack and makes the source variable/data invalid and it cannot be used after that pointer.
+If one needs to be able to continue using the variable the value can be passed by reference, &T to a function which can then read but not modify the data.
+If the function needs to modify the data then we can pass it as & mut T.

 ### Lifetimes
 These are annotations that start with `'` followed by a variable name.